yennares/Chat2Collect/README.md

 - Grace period

 ### System Prompts
-The AI agent's behavior is controlled by prompts in `call_prompt1.txt`.
+The AI agent's behavior is controlled by prompts in `systemprompt.txt`.
 You can customize:
 - Agent personality and tone
 - Collection strategies
 - Compliance guidelines